The Physics Graduate Program offers students innovative educational and research opportunities with world renowned faculty.

 If you want to develop into an independent researcher leading to a professional career in industry, national laboratories, or other universities, a Ph.D. is the best route.
 While you are working on your Ph.D. you will go from learning in a classroom all the way to developing your own research.
 You will participate in leading edge physics research, have the opportunity to attend and present your work at conferences, and write papers for peer reviewed journals.
 It is a time to move from answering questions given by others right into asking your own questions, and finding your own, novel solutions.

-You do not have to pay tuition to study in our program.
 Virtually all of our students are supported as research and teaching assistants or with fellowships.
 In addition to tuition, the assistantship will provide you with a stipend, as well as health insurance, and other benefits.
 Teaching assistants teach undergraduate students by leading discussion sections, and running laboratory sections.
 Research assistants devote their full time to research.

 Much of your time as a physics graduate student will be spent doing research under the supervision of a faculty adviser who will help you set the overall goals for your Ph.D. dissertation.
 Your adviser will help you ask the smaller questions, and find answers to accomplish the larger goals.
 The adviser will also evaluate you to make sure you are on the right path towards the degree.
 However, one of your major goals as a Ph.D. student is to become progressively more and more independent from your adviser as you move through the program.